shifaliamembal/MazeRunnerGame/readme.md

 # Lost in the Lab

 ## Background Story
-You are **Dr. Nova**, a scientist working in a cutting-edge research facility.
-During an experimental AI system test, an error triggers a self-destruct protocol, sealing you inside a labyrinth of corridors and locked doors.
-Rogue security drones and traps now threaten your survival.
-To escape, you must collect override codes (keys) to unlock the exit and navigate the maze of dangers.
+You are **Dr. Nova**, a scientist working in **NovaTech’s** cutting-edge research facility.
+During an experimental AI system test, **NEURA**, a rogue artificial intelligence developed by Dr. Nova and his team, experiences a critical bug.
+The malfunction triggers an automatic lockdown sequence and activates the facility’s self-destruct protocol, sealing you inside a labyrinth of corridors and locked doors.
+Now, the very security systems designed to protect the lab have turned against you—rogue drones patrol the halls, lethal traps block your path, and survival is uncertain.
+To escape, you must collect override codes (keys) to disable the lockdown and find your way to the exit before time runs out.

 ---